smohandass/gcloud-sql-kasten/README.md

 ## Method 1 : On-demand Managed Backups

-Though Cloud SQL supports automated backups, on-demand backups are always useful if you don't want to wait for the backup window.
-It is extremely useful on scenarios where you would like to capture the state of the instance before applying a change.
+Cloud SQL supports automated backups, however on-demand backups are helpful if you don't want to wait for the backup window.
+It's also useful when you want to capture the state of the instance before applying a change.
 On-demand backups are not deleted using the set retention policies making it ideal to manage it's lifecycle using Kasten.

 1. Create a google service account and grant the required IAM roles to operate on the Cloud SQL instance.